Key Takeaways

 What makes them particularly distressing for adolescents is their unpredictable nature, which often leads to a persistent fear of having another attack.

-This fear-of-fear cycle can significantly restrict your activities and social engagement as you attempt to avoid situations where help might not be readily available if an attack occurs.
+This fear-of-fear cycle can significantly restrict your teen’s activities and social engagement as they attempt to avoid situations where help might not be readily available if an attack occurs.

 Physical Symptoms